krother/machine_learning/sphinx/time_series/evaluating_forecasts/README.rst

 .. highlights::

-  Collect all evaluation metrics for regression problems that you know.
+  Enumerate evaluation metrics for regression problems that you know.

 Goal of Evaluation